Floating

 • Keep the subject line simple and state directly which completed action it relates to.

-Lead Nurturing Drip Campaign
+Lead Nurturing Campaigns

-A lead nurturing campaign can be triggered after the user abandons the cart, searches for a specific product, or the moment they sign up.
-The main idea is to trigger users’ actions with emotion-based email sequences.
+Such triggered emails are sent after the user abandons the cart, searches for a specific product, or the moment they sign up.
+The main idea is to automate emotion-based email sequences based on users’ action.

 Subject line: Shop and save 30%.
 It’s on us.